lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

     - **image.version**: Prysm client version.
     - **beacon.dataVolumePath**: The path to the data directory on the NFS for the beacon node.
     - **beacon.web3Provider** and **beacon.fallbackWeb3Providers**: Ethereum 1.0 node endpoints.
-    - **validators.validator1.dataVolumePath**: The path to the data directory on the NFS for the validator.
+    - **validatorClients.validatorClient1.dataVolumePath**: The path to the data directory on the NFS for the validator client.
-    - **validators.validator1.walletVolumePath**: The path to the data directory on the NFS for the wallet.
+    - **validatorClients.validatorClient1.walletVolumePath**: The path to the data directory on the NFS for the wallet.
-    - **validators.validator1.walletPassword**: The wallet password.
+    - **validatorClients.validatorClient1.walletPassword**: The wallet password.

 ### Install Prysm via Helm Chart